Pochota

-Pochota fendleri, commonly known as pupumjoche, is a species of flowering plant in the family Malvaceae.
+Pochota fendleri, commonly known as pupumjoche, and (in Central America) as pochote, is a species of flowering plant in the family Malvaceae.
 It is the sole species in genus Pochota.
 Pochota fendleri is a tree which ranges from Central America (Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama) to Colombia, Venezuela, and northern Brazil (Amazonas and Roraima).

-Pochota fendleri is a medium-sized or large tree which grows 10 to 35 meters tall.
+Pochota fendleri is a medium-sized or large tree which grows 10 to 35 m tall.
 It flowers from January to April and June and August, and fruits throughout the year.

-It grows mostly in lowland dry forests and seasonally humid forests, from sea level to 1,350 meters elevation.
+It grows mostly in lowland dry forests and seasonally humid forests, from sea level to 1350 m elevation.